Estimote/iOS-Indoor-SDK/README.md

 Once integrated with your app, our dedicated UIViewController will guide the users of your application through mapping of their own locations.

+There is nice video tutorial by [@phillydev716](https://twitter.com/phillydev716) on [YouTube on how to use Indoor Location in your app](https://www.youtube.com/watch?v=BjXHBBvrWQ0).

 [![Video describing Estimote Indoor Location](ReadmeImages/VideoThumbnail.jpg)](https://www.youtube.com/watch?v=wtBERi7Lf3c)

 ## Installation